HOW TO LOOK AFTER YOUR CAP AFTER PURCHASE:

 Some fabrics shrink if they get washed too high.
 That's just the natural character of them, down to the fibres they are made from.
 AND with headwear, that means if they get tighter, then they don't fit any more.
 So please wash with care.
 Don't just bung em in any wash!

-BASIC CAPS & TRAPPER CAPS IN DENIM (charcoal, blue-grey, red, mustard, plum, lilac)
+CAPS MADE FROM DENIM (charcoal, blue-grey, red, plum, lilac etc)

 Like your jeans, denim can shrink really badly if washed too high and especially if tumble dried.